ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 ## Add user

-Admins and Owners can add any already registered user from within their customer's organization into the Client Center.
+Admins and Owners can add any **already registered** user from within their customer's organization into the Client Center.

+To learn how a new user account is registered, read the **[following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.

-1. To begin, click **Add User**.
+1. Click the **Add User** buttom.

    ![pictures](pictures/user_management_adduser.png)

-2. This will trigger a window where you need to provide the user's email address.
+2. This will trigger a window where you need to provide the user's exact **email address**.

    ![pictures](pictures/user_add.png)